Xiangkui-Cao/Multi-P2A/README.md

-## Multi-P<sup>2</sup>A: A Multi-perspective Benchmark on Privacy Assessment for Large Vision-Language Models
+## Multi-PA: A Multi-perspective Benchmark on Privacy Assessment for Large Vision-Language Models

 ## Links🔗